 Facebook, Google absorb US lawmakers' jabs in rare Big Tech hearing

-Facebook Inc's Mark Zuckerberg, Amazon.com Inc's Jeff Bezos, Alphabet Inc-owned Google's Sundar Pichai and Apple Inc's Tim Cook - whose companies have a combined market value of about US$5 trillion - parried a range of accusations from lawmakers via videoconference before the House Judiciary Committee's antitrust panel.
+Facebook's Mark Zuckerberg, Amazon's Jeff Bezos, Google's Sundar Pichai and Apple's Tim Cook – whose companies have a combined market value of about US$5 trillion – parried a range of accusations from lawmakers that they crippled smaller rivals in the quest for market share, via a video conference hearing.

-Though it was Bezos’ first congressional testimony, he appeared the least fazed by his grilling.
-Cook drew fewer barbed questions than Bezos, but handled them efficiently while Zuckerberg took the most damage, stumbling a few times when confronted with internal emails.
+Though it was Bezos’ first congressional testimony, he appeared the least fazed.
+Cook drew fewer barbed questions than Bezos and handled them efficiently.
+Zuckerberg took the most damage, stumbling at times when confronted with internal emails.

+READ: Big Tech CEOs to defend their companies before US Congress by listing competitors

 Unfortunately, the Big Tech hearing was decidedly low-tech.
-Bezos escaped questioning for about 90 minutes in what may have been a tech issue, and was caught reaching for what appeared to be a snack.
+Bezos escaped questioning for about an hour in what may have been a tech issue, and was caught on screen reaching for what appeared to be a snack.

 Poor audio quality, flat-screen televisions switching off, and chief executives appearing together as thumbnails on a large screen frustrated viewers and led to mockery of the virtual set-up on Twitter.

+Lawmakers descended into shouting at points, with a pandemic twist.
+One lawmaker shouted: "Put your mask on!"

-U.S. Representative David Cicilline, a Democrat and chair of the antitrust subcommittee, began by accusing Google of theft.
+Representative David Cicilline, a Democrat and chair of the antitrust subcommittee, set the tone when he began by accusing Google of theft.

 "Why does Google steal content from honest businesses?" he asked.

-Cicilline alleged Google stole reviews from the company Yelp Inc and said Google threatened to delist the company from search results if it objected.
+Cicilline alleged Google stole reviews from Yelp and said Google threatened to delist the company from search results if it objected.

 Pichai responded mildly that he would want to know the specifics of the accusation.
-"We conduct ourselves to the highest standards," he added, disagreeing with the characterization that Google steals content from other businesses to keep users on its own services.
+"We conduct ourselves to the highest standards," he added, disagreeing with the characterisation that Google steals content to win users.

 Facebook's Zuckerberg took a series of questions about the company's purchase of Instagram in 2012, and whether it was acquired because it was a threat.